 - Use peptides in the morning and acids at night.

-- Or use peptides during recovery nights when you’re not exfoliating.
+- Or use peptides during soothing nights when you’re not exfoliating.

 Oil-Based and Water-Based Products (When Layered Incorrectly)